 Business Intelligence (BI)

-Having nothing to do with the IQ of your business, BI refers to the use of data in a predictive environment.
-Like data analytics, existing data is used to provide insights, but with one important difference: The insights gained do not reflect existing transaction, but instead are used to predict future transactions.
+Having nothing to do with the IQ of your business, BI refers to the use of data in an environment seeking to figure out what’s going to happen next.
+Like data analytics, existing data is used to provide insights, but with one important difference: The insights gained do not reflect existing transactions, but instead are used to foresee future transactions.
 For example, you can use big data to capture all the information about a product from your sales channels, social media, and websites, and then utilize pattern analytics to forecast a sales scenario or strategy about that product.

 Accounts Payable (AP) and Payment Automation

 AP Automation eliminates repetitive or time-consuming manual tasks in the AP process.
-Automating the accounts payable and payment processes in your company offers many advantages, but notably it cuts down processing time and protects against check fraud prevention.
+Automating the accounts payable and payment processes in your company offers many advantages, but notably it cuts down processing time and reduces check fraud.
 In addition, payments are received promptly and finance professionals do not have to waste hours processing stacks of unsigned checks for suppliers and service providers.

 AP automation does not require infrastructure changes; it is cloud-based and can be accessed from anywhere via an Internet-enabled device.
-Going digital with AP Automation also eliminates reliance on paper documents, and the resulting cost-savings are impressive; with automated methods, the cost of invoice processing is reduced from $15 per invoice to $2.36 and the processing time is reduced from 45 days to five.
-AP Automation also allows multiple methods for receiving invoices—including paper invoices for those who have resisted digital transformation.
+Going digital with AP Automation also eliminates reliance on paper documents, and the resulting cost-savings are impressive.
+AP Automation also allows multiple methods for receiving invoices — including paper invoices for those who have resisted digital transformation.

 Make a Decision

 Consider these the first steps in embracing disruptive technology.
 From the efficiency of AP automation to nuanced data analytics and forecasting, any one of these technologies can improve your business processes and adapt you to the modern age.
-By setting realistic timelines, goals, and budgets you can use disruptive technologies to gain that needed edge over your competitors and prepare your company for the future.
+By setting realistic timelines, goals, and budgets, you can use disruptive technologies to gain that needed edge and prepare your company for the future.